Receptogenesis in a Vascularized Robotic Embodiment: Results and Discussions

 \subsection{Robotic Demonstration}

 To demonstrate the efficacy of \textit{ex novo} hardware fabrication for robots in environmental settings, we developed a representative moth-inspired platform (Fig. 4a).
-This demonstration highlights the synergy between environmental stimulus (UV-light) and body adaptation via material-level response (UV receptivity), which is expressed with behavioral outputs such as visual signalling and wing flapping (mediated by "central nervous system" represented by embedded microprocessors).
+This demonstration highlights the synergy between externally applied UV irradiation and body adaptation via material-level response (UV receptivity), which is expressed via behavioral outputs such as visual signalling and wing flapping (mediated by "central nervous system" represented by embedded microprocessors).